sarvodaya-network/sarvodaya.eu/individual-social.md

 This maxime is as simple as it is binding and true.
 It is not as much of a moral statement but a factual statement.
 It is not "you should do that", but the thing is that if you want to change the world it is the *only* possible way.

+Just as you ought to *be* the change if outside change is supposed to occur, so you *are* the reason for the world to be as it is.
+This is not shifting responsibility away or distracting in any way, but is truly an empowering insight.

+And it is not less true or less powerful, if it is devastating.
+I am responsible for all the violence in the world.
+I am not responsible for all of it alone, but I am responsible to a degree.
+I have to become aware of this resonsibility, have to accept and take upon me that responsibility like Jesus carrying the cross.
+Everyone has to do so.
+But I am responsible for *me* first and foremost.

 ---